BirdyOz/birdyoz.github.io/Wodonga/readme.md

 <a id="language-pack-changes"></a>
 ### Language pack changes ###

-Language packs control changes to terminology, such as referring to 'Courses' as 'Units'
+Language packs control changes to terminology, such as changing 'Dashboard' as 'Help'

 1. From Site administration > Language customisation, Choose "English (en)"
 2. Change the following Strings **FROM** "Dashboard" **TO** "Help"